fdefelici/clove-unit/README.md

 The aim of this library is to reduce at the minimum the boilder-plate for C developers and just focus on unit test development (such as avoiding to register manually the tests to an execution list).

-`CLove-Unit` is able to discover and run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if ANSI is supported by your shell).
+`CLove-Unit` is able to discover and run your tests, gathering information about positives and failures (file, line, reason), with possibility to show the result in different output formats (configurable by a powerful command-line api).

+Here an example of the default report format (pretty printing on console with ansi support)

 ![Clove test run result](./examples/result.png)